U.S. Entry Visa Sticker/Stamp Requirements

 • Review the “Certificate of Eligibility” document(s) for accuracy.
 Any errors in the document(s) should be reported to the ISO as soon as possible for reissuance of the document(s).

-• Financial Documentation: The financial documentation submit to a U.S. Embassy/Consulate should be the same financial documentation submitted to the ISO for the MIT program.
+• Financial Documentation: The financial documentation submitted to a U.S. Embassy/Consulate should be the same financial documentation submitted to the ISO for the issuance of their MIT Certificate of Eligibility” document(s).

 • MIT “Letter of Admissions”: Recently issued MIT “Letter of Admissions” (new/incoming students only).

-• Evidence of MIT Transcripts and Enrollment/Registration: Recently issued “official” MIT transcript, not a digital transcript, and evidence of enrollment/registration, which can be obtained online, from the MIT Registrar’s Office (current F-1 or J-1 students only).
+• Evidence of MIT Transcripts and Enrollment/Registration: Recently issued “official” MIT transcript, not a digital transcript, and evidence of enrollment/registration, which can be obtained online from the MIT Registrar’s Office (current F-1 or J-1 students only).

 • MIT Department Description: Copy of the student’s MIT department description.